-Enjoy stage plays from young writers at theatres in Potts Point and Woolloomooloo, both inner city neighbourhoods rich in arts, cultural heritage and beautiful architecture.
-Visit exciting and intimate theatres, browse galleries or join a tour of the art deco buildings and the colonial mansions.
-After exploring the area, enjoy lunch at one of the award-winning restaurants or in hip Llankelly Place.
+Enjoy stage plays by young writers at theatres in Potts Point and Woolloomooloo, both inner-city neighbourhoods rich in arts and cultural heritage.
+Browse galleries or join a tour of art deco buildings and colonial mansions.
+After exploring the area, enjoy lunch at an award-winning restaurant or in hip Llankelly Place.

 Theatres, galleries and more

 Potts Point and nearby Woolloomooloo have deep artistic connections, from an Academy Award-winning film studio and movie stars to award-winning playwrights and cutting-edge theatres.
 And the inner city neighbourhoods contain a treasure trove of architectural gems.

 The arts and culture scene in Potts Point and Woolloomooloo is always buzzing with things to see and do.
 Enjoy thought-provoking plays by young writers at two cosy theatres.
 Hayes Theatre Co is in Greenknowe Avenue, in Potts Point.
 In Woolloomooloo is the Old Fitz Theatre in the Old Fitzroy Hotel, a pub in Dowling Street where you can enjoy inexpensive yet delicious food.

 Near the Woolloomooloo Wharf, one of the longest timber wharfs in the world and where movie star Russell Crowe lives, is the historic Gunnery building and home to the Artspace Visual Arts Centre, which supports new artistic ideas and hosts more than 50 artist residencies a year.
 In Potts Point, in ‘eat street’ Llankelly Place, is the Cross Art Project, a gallery.